ietf-nasr/.github/profile/README.md

 ## Past Events and Current Progress

 NASR was first discussed in the IETF 118 Path Validation Side Meeting.
 Link: https://github.com/liuchunchi/path_validation_side_meeting_118

+NASR held a side meeting at IETF 121 in Dublin.
+Materail and minutes of the meeting can be found **[here](https://github.com/ietf-nasr/IETF-121-Side-Meeting)**

 NASR is actively discussing to form a self-contained problem statement / BoF proposal.